frozeman/meteorWithContextTest/README.md

-Test project to test the #with helper and data context.
+Test project to test the #with helper.

 See the console for results.

-The `testTemplate` is twice inserted.
-The `firstHelper` sets some data to the current data context. the `secondHelper` logs this value.

-This works fine in templates, but not inside a `{{#with}}` block helper.
-There the second helper, doesn't know about the set data context value?!
+The With helper re-runs when things (like re-renderings of parts) change in the "testTemplate", which is inside the {{#with}} helper

+I would expect that the {{with}} helper won't rerun when things change in a child template.